RoepLuke/check_json/README.md

 **This fork also allows you to specify an array of valid values (int or String) for the critical / warning / normal values.
 This will change the interpretation of --critical and --warning to arrays of valid values (values delimited by ';').
 Single values can still be given as before and are interpreted as before.
 A new parameter will be added (--normal) which will work the same as --warning or --critical but won't be used for tresholds.**

 **Please note:** You should not use --expect and --normal/--warning/--critical together!
-Expect is a binary comparison (result is the same = OK / result in not the same = CRITICAL) and --normal/--warning/--critical can be used with arrays of valid values for each result (normal/warning/critical) and/or with integer tresholds (see how under 'Input->Output Examples').
+Expect is a binary comparison (result is the same = OK / result in not the same = CRITICAL) and --normal/--warning/--critical can be used with arrays of (or single) valid values for each result (normal/warning/critical) and/or with integer tresholds (see more and how under 'Input->Output Examples').

 ## Usage:
 ### General